Skip to main content

 DAAD RISE

 DAAD RISE Germany offers summer research internships in Germany for undergraduate students from the United States, Canada, and the United Kingdom.
-In their internships, students are carefully matched with doctoral students, who they assist and serve as their mentors.
+In their internships, students work closely with carefully matched doctoral students, who mentor them and receive their assistance.
 Interns receive a monthly stipend to cover everyday costs.
 About 300 scholarships are available each year.

 The DAAD RISE objective remains to promote student exchange to Germany in the fields of natural science, engineering, and life sciences, and to motivate undergraduate students to learn more about Germany’s research landscape and study opportunities.